pinot-contrib/pinot-docs/basics/getting-started/hdfs-as-deepstorage.md

 ---
-description: This guide shows how to setup HDFS as deep storage for a Pinot segment.
+description: This guide shows how to set up HDFS as deep storage for a Pinot segment.
 ---

 # HDFS as Deep Storage